x13org/x13binary/README.md

 > United States/Commerce expressly reserve all rights and remedies.

-The R Package was created by Dirk Eddelbuettel, Christoph Sax, Kirill Müller and Michael Antonov and is licensed under GPL (>= 2) and LICE
+The R Package was created by Dirk Eddelbuettel, Christoph Sax, Kirill Müller and Michael Antonov and is licensed under GPL (>= 2).